lingaisw/valbot-tui/README.md

 - Let you select Python interpreter
 - Create virtual environment
 - Install dependencies with proxy support
-- Generate launcher scripts
+- Generate launcher scripts (valbot.sh and valbot.csh that launch the TUI by default)
-- Set up aliases
+- Set up aliases for convenient access to ValBot TUI

 ### Virtual Environment Setup (Recommended)